 Uninstalling Chrome with third-party uninstaller software, such as IObit Uninstaller, will ensure no leftover files from the software are left behind.
 IObit Uninstaller thoroughly erases all leftover residual files and registry keys from uninstalled software.

-How to bypass Microsoft’s restrictions and replace Edge as the default brower
+How to bypass Microsoft’s restrictions and replace Edge as the default browser

-The Redmont giant’s move to make it more complicated for users to change the default browser from Edge to any other option has made a lot of people react on forums and blogs.
+The Redmont giant’s move to make it more complicated for users to change the default browser from Edge to any other option has made many people react on forums and blogs.

-Fortunately, there are some easy ways to perform this action without spending too much time stressing about the decision itself.
+Fortunately, some easy ways exist to perform this action without spending too much time stressing about the decision itself.

-This is how you can make Google Chrome your default browser in Microsoft’s latest desktop platform.
+This is how you can make Google Chrome your default browser on Microsoft’s latest desktop platform.

 - Click Start to bring up the menu, and select the pinned Settings app from there.